ravisuhag/portfolio/posts/olympus.md

 Use "proctor provision [command] --help" for more information about a command.
 ```

+Proctor simplified the setup process, making it easy for teams to initiate infrastructure in minutes instead of days.

 #### Network allocation

-We have an internal tool called GANA- Gojek Assigned Numbers Authority that is responsible for coordinating the address allocation to resources like VPC, gateways, clusters, etc. It is an internal HTTP service with a custom-written terraform provider.
+Gojek Assigned Numbers Authority (GANA) was our internal service for network management, allocating IP ranges to prevent conflicts.
+By integrating GANA as a Terraform resource, teams could avoid overlapping IPs across projects and data centers—an essential safeguard at Gojek’s scale.

-GANA provides a Terraform resource `gana_allocate_subnet` to allow allocating a subnet range for any resource type.
+GANA provided a Terraform resource `gana_allocate_subnet` to allow allocating a subnet range for any resource type.

 ```hcl
 // Allocate a subnet to the resource